mlhartme/stool/main/documentation.md

 * **portLast**
   Last port available for stages.
 Has to be an odd number >1023.
 Type number.
 * **quota**
-  Megabytes available for stages.
+  Megabytes of disk spaces available for stages.
 The sum of all stage quota properties cannot exceed this number.
 0 disables this feature.
 You'll usually set this to the size of the partition that will store your stages.
-Note that this quota cannot prevent disk full problem because stages can be placed on arbitrary partitions.
+Note that this quota cannot always prevent disk full problem because stages can be placed on arbitrary partitions.
 Type number.
 * **shared**
   `true` if multiple user may work on stages.
-When set to true, stool does:
-  * use `.backstage/.m2` (instead of the current user's `~/.m2/repository`) as local Maven repository
+When set to true, Stool uses `.backstage/.m2` (instead of the current user's `~/.m2/repository`) as local Maven repository.
+Type boolean.
 * **search**
   Command line to execute if `stool create` is called with an % url.
 When calling the command, the placeholder `()` is replaced by the url.
   Default is empty which disables this feature.
 * **vhosts**
   `true` to create application urls with vhosts for application and stage name.